quicwg/base-drafts/draft-ietf-quic-http.md

 Placeholders are also dependent on the root of the priority tree when first allocated.
 Pushed streams are initially dependent on the client request on which the PUSH_PROMISE frame was sent.
-In all cases, elements are assigned an initial weight of 16 unless an PRIORITY frame begins the stream.
+In all cases, elements are assigned an initial weight of 16 unless a PRIORITY frame begins the stream.

 The structure of the dependency tree changes as PRIORITY frames on the control stream modify the dependency links between requests.
 The PRIORITY frame